sebastiansternberg/academic-kickstart/content/publication/pvs_election2017.md

 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.
 # url_custom = [{name = "Custom Link", url = "http://example.org"}]

-# Does this page contain LaTeX math? (true/false)
+# Does the content use math formatting?
-math = false
+math = true

-# Does this page require source code highlighting? (true/false)
+# Does the content use source code highlighting?
 highlight = true

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = ""
+image = "headers/bubbles-wide.jpg"
-caption = ""
+caption = "My caption 😄"
 +++